Skip to content

 );

-Use addDetails when your application needs precise geometries (e.g., city or building boundaries) for mapping, highlighting areas, or validating user selections.
+Use addDetails when your application needs detailed geometries (e.g., city or building boundaries) for mapping or highlighting areas.

 skipSelectionOnArrowKey